4 possible causes of sudden heartburn every day.

 - Antacids (such as aluminum hydroxide) and H2 blockers (such as famotidine) may also help.

-- Avoid reflux-inducing foods such as high-fat diet, caffeine, spicy foods, etc.
+- Avoid reflux-inducing foods such as high-fat diets, caffeine, spicy foods, etc.

 - Head elevation during sleep.